Yufeng-L/MiniProject2/README.md

-# MiniProject2
+# Machine Learning Starter
-This is a beginner project to learn Machine Learning.
+Miniproject2: This is a beginner project to learn Machine Learning.